brotherkev/simple-web-server-c/README.md

 ### notes software engineering

 I chose C as my starting language because I want to actually understand how it all works.
 I don't want the abstractions that allow me to "skip" things.
-I intend to occasionally make something in assembly as well.
+I want to know how everything works "under the hood."
+I intend to occasionally make something in assembly as well to further this.

+I looked up NASA's "Ten Rules for Safety-Critical Code in C" which taught me a lot, as I looked into anything I didn't understand.
+I have ten pages of notes from the, but I understand it now.
+I'll be using this as my style guide, as I want to get to making things.

 ### notes on servers and the web